Number 7 Pinotage

 But through adversity, the Rebels prevailed to afford Pinotage its rightful place on the world stage.

-The over-riding impression is youthfulness and vibrancy, which bodes well for the ageing potential of the wine.
+Shaly soils add minerality and perfume to the wine, with a natural elegance of structure.
+The overriding impression is youthfulness and vibrancy, which bodes well for the ageing potential of the wine.

 The 50% new oak is well-integrated owing to the extended maturation period.
 The entry on the palate is round and elegant, with good tannin structure to support the abundance of fruit on the palate.